Help Young Students Thrive With a Master’s in School Counseling

-This specialization prepares you with the skills and insights to help students cope with the emotional challenges of watching a loved one struggle with dependence.
+Learn to help students cope with self-addiction and the emotional challenges of watching a loved one struggle with dependence.

 Study human behavior following a crisis, psychological disorders that can stem from trauma, and the fundamentals of emergency planning.